I want to share some of my craft supplies storage and organization ideas from my craft room makeover.

 So how did I find the perfect balance?

 The great thing with filing bins is the letter-sized bin is great for letter-sized sheets but turn it the other way and you get legal-sized storage with is great for those extra-long and odd-shaped pieces.

 But what about my 12″x12″ sheets?

-If you are less space constrained or have less paper to organize, I like the school contruction paper solutions which to me are the most cost effective:
+If you are less space-constrained or have less paper to organize, I like the school construction paper solutions which to me are the most cost-effective:

 These make for great scrapbook room organization as well.

 The great thing about my paper storage solution is it also stores my vinyl sheets.

 I personally don’t like buying the rolled because it bubbles when I flatten it out to use with my cutting machine and I find it annoying to work with.